swcarpentry/r-novice-gapminder/_episodes/08-plot-ggplot2.md

 > ## Challenge 1
 >
-> Modify the example so that the figure visualise how life expectancy has
+> Modify the example so that the figure shows how life expectancy has
 > changed over time:
 >
 >